-Airport Name: Burlington International Airport REVIEWER: Yes/No/ NA Page/Other Reference Notes/ Comments 1.
-Includes summary of public hearing comments, if hearing was held?
-Yes Chapter 6 Appendix B Appendix C 2.
+Airport Name: Burlington International Airport REVIEWEI R: Yes/No/ NA Page/Other Reference Notes/ Comments Includes summary of public hearing comments, if hearing was held?
+Yes Chapter 6 Appendix C Appendix D 2.
 Includes copy of all written material submitted to operator?
-Yes Chapter 6 Appendix B 3.
+Yes Chapter 6 Appendix C 3.
 Includes operator's response/disposition of written and verbal comments?
-Yes Chapter 6 wi there written evidence from the appropriate office thin the FAA that the sponsor received informal reement to carry our proposed flight procedures?
-N/A No change in flight procedures proposed. section of checklis EXPOSURE MAPS : [150.23, B150.3; 150.35(f)] (This of the checklist is not a substitute for the Noise Exposure Map t.
-It deals with maps in the context of the Noise Compatibility a submission.)
-A. Inc clusion of NEMs and supporting documentation: 1.
-Map documentation either included or incorporated by reference?
+Yes Chapter 6 Appendix D F. Is there written evidence from the appropriate office within the FAA that the sponsor received informal agreement to carry our proposed flight procedures?
+N/A No change in flight procedures proposed. sect che DISE EXPOSURE MAPS : [150.23, B150.3; 150.35(f)] (This tion of the checklist is not a substitute for the Noise Exposure Map cklist.
+It deals with maps in the context of the Noise Compatibility gram submission.)
+A. Inclusion of NEMs and supporting documentation: Map documentation either included or incorporated by reference?
 Yes Chapter 5 2.
 Maps previously found in compliance by FAA?
-Yes Chapter 5 3.
-FAA's compliance determination still valid?
-Yes Chapter 5 a) Existing condition NEM represents conditions at the airport at the time of submittal of the NCP for FAA approval? b) Forecast condition NEM represents conditions at the airport at least 5 years into the future from the date of submittal on the NCP to the FAA for approval? c) Sponsor letter confirming elements (a) and (b), above, if date of submission is either different than the year of submittal of the previously approved NEMs or over 12 months from the date sown on the face of the NEM? d) If (a) through (c) cannot be validated, the NEMs must be redone and resubmitted per 150.21.
+Yes Chapter 5 2018 was FAA's compliance determination still valid? a) Existing condition NEM represents conditions at the airport at the time of submittal of the NCP for FAA approval? b) Forecast condition NEM represents conditions at the airport at least 5 years into the future from the date of submittal on the NCP to the FAA for approval? c) Sponsor letter confirming elements (a) and (b), above, if date of submission is either different than the year of Yes Chapter 5 See September 2019 NEM Update Certification page selected as the NEM Existing Condition year due to the ongoing transition of Vermont Air National Guard F-16C to F-35 E submittal of the previously approved NEMs or over 12 months from the date sown on the face of the NEM? d) If (a) through (c) cannot be validated, the NEMs must be redone and resubmitted per 150.21. during NEM development in 2019.
 4. Does 180-day period have to wait for map compliance finding?
-No The NEM was accepted by FAA September 2019 checklist applicabl vised NEMs submitted with program: (Review using NEM if map revisions included in NCP submittal.
-Report the le finds in the spaces below after a full review using the NEM and narrative.)
+No The NEM was accepted by FAA September 2019 appl Revised NEMs submitted with program: (Review using NEM cklist if map revisions included in NCP submittal.
+Report the icable finds in the spaces below after a full review using the NEM cklist and narrative.)
 1. Revised NEMs included with program?
 No NCP will not change NEMs 2.
 Has airport operator requested in writing that FAA make a determination on the NEM(s), showing NCP measures in place, when the NCP approval is made?
-No The NEM was accepted by FAA Septembe 2019 C. If program analysis uses noise modeling: 1.
+No The NEM was accepted by FA September 2019 C. If program analysis uses noise modeling: 1.
 INM, HNM or FAA-approved equivalent?
-Yes See N IEM 2.
+Yes See NE ČM 2.
 Monitoring in accordance with A150.5?
-N/A See N
+N/A See NE